JetBrains/Qodana/topics/qodana-clang.md

 to Qodana Cloud.
 If you omit the `QODANA_TOKEN` variable, the inspection results will be available in the `qodana.sarif.json` saved in the `/results` directory of your project root.

-To override the location of a compilation command database, you can specify the location of the `compile_commands.json` file relatively to the project root, so the Docker command will look like:
+To override the location of a compilation command database, you can specify the location for the `compile_commands.json` file relatively to the project root, so the Docker command will look like:

 ```shell